catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

 ..
 Warning::

-  When deciding a server affinity type to make use of, please keep in mind that the policy behavior you choose will effect your servers behavior should a hypervisor experience a failure.
+  When deciding which server affinity type to use, please keep in mind that the policy behavior you choose will effect your servers behavior should a hypervisor experience a failure.

-  * In the case of the *affinity* policy, if the hypervisor your instances are running on goes down then all of your instances will go down and will not be evacuated to another hypervisor.
+  * In the case of the *affinity* policy, if the hypervisor your instances are running on goes down then all instances that are part of that group may be unavailable for a period of time.
-  * If you are using an *anti-affinity* policy and there is a hypervisor crash, your instance may not be migrated if there is no other hypervisor that can support the anti-affinity policy.
+  * If you are using an *anti-affinity* policy and there is a hypervisor crash, an affected instance may not be migrated until another hypervisor becomes available that can support that same policy.

 ****************************************